I love to hear, that you are enjoying the game! :)

-I'd love to hear your feedback on the new UI! :)
+I'd love to hear what you think of the new content!

 Hey there!
 First off, thank you so much again for taking the time to write such detailed and constructive feedback.
 I really appreciate looking at the game through that specific design lens (great article link, by the way!).